-There’s hunderds of posts on Acne online, what you should and shouldn’t do.
+There’s hundreds of posts on Acne online, what you should and shouldn’t do.

 I know what you’re thinking, you shouldn’t be so vain.